MLFlexer/resurrect.wezterm/README.md

 }
 ```

-4. Optional: Enable `age` encryption (requires [age](https://github.com/FiloSottile/age) to be installed and available on your PATH):
+4. Optional, enable encryption (recommended):
-You can optionally configure the plugin to encrypt and decrypt the saved state.
+You can optionally configure the plugin to encrypt and decrypt the saved state. [age](https://github.com/FiloSottile/age) is the default encryption provider.
+[Rage](https://github.com/str4d/rage) and [GnuPG](https://gnupg.org/) encryption are also supported.
-See [encryption doc](/encryption.md) for other encryption providers and configuration.

 4.1.
 Install `age` and generate a key with:
 ```sh